I love these little bundles of springtime— asparagus, pancetta, and parmesan cheese wrapped in flaky puff pastry.

 I know, who am I?

-These little bundles are super simple.
+These asparagus, pancetta and puff pastry bundles are super simple.
 Nothing complicated here.
-All you need is some store-bought frozen puff pastry, fresh asparagus, pancetta, parmesan cheese, and a little olive oil.
+All you need is store-bought frozen puff pastry, fresh asparagus, pancetta, parmesan cheese, and a little olive oil.
 Feel free to use bacon or even thin deli ham in place of the pancetta if you’d like.
 And if you’ve got a different cheese in the fridge you’d rather use up, be my guest.
 Simplicity is the name of the game, and with recipe you almost can’t go wrong.

-I can imagine that (if you can hold off making them until then) these bundles would be a perfect Easter appetizer or side dish for Easter, and other special events too!
+I can imagine that (if you can hold off making them until then) these bundles would be a perfect appetizer or side dish for Easter, and other special events too!

 - 8 slices (2 oz, 56 grams) pancetta (see Note)

 - 1 sheet puff pastry, thawed if frozen

 - 1 large egg + 1 tablespoon water, for egg wash

 - Preheat oven to 425 degrees F. Line a sheet pan with parchment paper.

 - Out a lightly floured surface, roll the puff pastry out to a large rectangle about about twice its size.
 Square off edges and cut into 8 squares or rectangles.

 - Toss asparagus in olive oil and sprinkle lightly with salt and pepper.